-Britons want bowel cancer screening recommendationDecember 5th, 2012 in Cancer /
+Britons want bowel cancer screening recommendationDecember 5, 2012 in Medicine & Health / Cancer

 Britons want a recommendation from the NHS on whether to attend bowel cancer screening, along with all the information on benefits and risks, according to research published in the British Journal of Cancer today.